American airborne landings in Normandy: Second wave: Mission Boston

 Timely assembly enabled the 505th to accomplish two of its missions on schedule.
 With the help of a Frenchman who led them into the town, the 3rd Battalion captured Sainte-Mère-Église by 0430 against "negligible opposition" from German artillerymen.
 The 2nd Battalion established a blocking position on the northern approaches to Sainte-Mère-Église with a single platoon while the rest reinforced the 3rd Battalion when it was counterattacked at mid-morning.
 The 1st Battalion did not achieve its objectives of capturing bridges over the Merderet at la Fière and Chef-du-Pont, despite the assistance of several hundred troops from the 507th and 508th PIRs.

 None of the 82nd's objectives of clearing areas west of the Merderet and destroying bridges over the Douve were achieved on D-Day.
-However one makeshift battalion of the 508th PIR seized a small hill near the Merderet and disrupted German counterattacks on Chef-du-Pont for three days, effectively accomplishing its mission.
+However, one makeshift battalion of the 508th PIR seized a small hill near the Merderet and disrupted German counterattacks on Chef-du-Pont for three days, effectively accomplishing its mission.
 Two company-sized pockets of the 507th held out behind the German center of resistance at Amfreville until relieved by the seizure of the causeway on June 9.

 D-Day glider landings

 Pre-dawn assaults

 Two pre-dawn glider landings, missions "Chicago" (101st) and "Detroit" (82nd), each by 52 CG-4 Waco gliders, landed anti-tank guns and support troops for each division.
 The missions took off while the parachute landings were in progress and followed them by two hours, landing at about 0400, 2 hours before dawn.
-Chicago was an unqualified success, with 92 per cent landing within 2 mi of target.
-Detroit was disrupted by the same cloud bank that had bedevilled the paratroops and only 62 per cent landed within 2 mi.
+Chicago was an unqualified success, with 92 percent landing within 2 mi of target.
+Detroit was disrupted by the same cloud bank that had bedeviled the paratroops and only 62 percent landed within 2 mi.
 Even so, both missions provided heavy weapons that were immediately placed into service.
 Only eight passengers were killed in the two missions, but one of those was the assistant division commander of the 101st Airborne, Brigadier General Don Pratt.
 Five gliders in the 82nd's serial, cut loose in the cloud bank, remained missing after a month.